Where to stay in Great Barrier Reef

 You do not see in the streets as many tourists as in Cairns and in this respect, you can feel more part of a local community.

 I find that Townsville also offers better quality restaurants and bars when compared to Cairns.
 Probably because they cater to local and recurring customers, so they really need to be good.

 Why go to Townsville?

-I can also suggest to rent a car in Townsville and drive up to Port Douglas for an adventure of the lifetime.
+I can also suggest renting a car in Townsville and driving up to Port Douglas for an adventure of a lifetime.
 You can read part of it in this post.